ixaxaar/pytorch-dni/README.md

 - Using a linear SG module makes the implicit assumption that loss is a quadratic function of the activations
 - For best performance one should adapt the SG module architecture to the loss function used.
 For MSE linear SG is a reasonable choice, however for log loss one should use architectures including a sigmoid applied pointwise to a linear SG
+- Learning rates of the order of `1e-5` with momentum of `0.9` works well for rmsprop